 Throughout the 1990s and early 2000s, it was apparent health care costs were increasing at astronomical rates.
 Predictions estimated that Massachusetts health care spending could account for as much as $1.2 billion by the year 2020.
 In 2006, the same year Massachusetts legislature broadened health care coverage in the Commonwealth, Massachusetts General Hospital (MGH) piloted a Medicare Demonstration on managed care for high cost patients with chronic conditions.
 The pilot, the first of its kind in the United States, showed to be hugely successful:

 - FOR EVERY $1 SPENT, $2.65 WAS SAVED

-The program would eventually be scaled by Brigham and Women’s Hospital and North Shore Medical Center before being rolled out across the Partners system.
+The program would eventually be scaled by Brigham and Women’s Hospital and North Shore Medical Center before being rolled out across the Mass General Health system.

 Where We've Been

 On the heels of the care management pilot final evaluation, two historic legislations went into effect both nationally and in Massachusetts: